WORK WITH US

 ABOUT CHILDREN’S CHORUS OF WASHINGTON:

-Children’s Chorus of Washington (CCW), now approaching its 30th season, nurtures artistic excellence and empowers young singers by celebrating our shared humanity and the value of every voice.
-CCW pursues a vision of a chorus that represents the racial, cultural, and economic diversity of the Greater Washington community, making its outstanding program accessible to children and youth of all backgrounds.
+Children’s Chorus of Washington (CCW), now in its 30th season, nurtures artistic excellence and empowers young singers by celebrating our shared humanity and the value of every voice.
+CCW pursues a vision of a chorus that represents the diversity of the Greater Washington community, making its outstanding program accessible to children and youth of all backgrounds.
 Celebrated as the premier youth chorus in the nation’s capital, our 300+ singers, ranging from ages 6 to 18, regularly perform in DC’s most prestigious venues and tour worldwide.

 JOB SUMMARY AND RESPONSIBILITIES:

-The Children’s Chorus of Washington (CCW) is seeking a dynamic and engaging Choral Director to lead two ensembles at our Northwest (NW) and Southwest (SW) D.C. locations for the 2025-2026 season, beginning in late August and ending in early June.
-The intermediate-level ensemble meets once per week on Sundays in NW, with singers in grades 6-7, while the elementary ensemble meets on Tuesdays in NW and Wednesdays in SW, with singers in grades 3-4.
-Applicants may apply for the full Sunday–Wednesday schedule, for Sunday only, or for Tuesday/Wednesday only (preference will be given to applicants who are available to teach both Tuesday and Wednesday sections; however, applications for a single section may also be considered).
-The Director will plan and lead weekly rehearsals, teach healthy vocal technique and one or more sections of CCW’s music theory curriculum, and prepare singers for performances and ensemble advancement.
-CCW prioritizes student and family relationships, and this Director must foster a positive, inclusive ensemble culture and maintain strong communication with families.
+The Children’s Chorus of Washington (CCW) is seeking a dynamic Choral Director to lead its Young Men’s Ensemble for the 2026-2027 season (September - June).
+This ensemble, for changed voice singers, meets weekly on Tuesdays in Northwest DC, and once monthly on Sunday evenings.
+The Director will plan and lead weekly rehearsals, teach healthy vocal technique, and prepare singers for performances.
+CCW prioritizes student and family relationships, and this Director must foster an inclusive ensemble culture and maintain strong communication with families.
 Other responsibilities include selecting developmentally appropriate, diverse repertoire and collaborating with the Artistic Director, accompanists, and staff to ensure a cohesive and enriching musical experience.
+This part-time position requires specialized expertise in male vocal pedagogy, repertoire selection, and advanced ensemble training within a demanding educational environment.

 OVERVIEW: